stephenmerritt74/6306CaseStudy2/Codebook.md

 ## Codebook for Case Study 2
 ---
 ### Data Selection
+---

 #### HDI
+---
+Human Development Index (HDI) is a statistics calculated by the United Nations Development Programme from a variety of parameters such as life expectancy, per capita income, and education level.
+Since 2010 this measure is typically referred to as IHDI (inequality adjusted Human Development Index).
+The calculated statistic results in a percent (so a numeric ranging from 0 to 1) where the lower the number the lower the developmental level of the country observed.
+This can be parsed into descriptive text for Very High Development, High Development, Medium Development, and Low Development.
+Of note is the absence of data for Greenland.
+More information is available [here](https://en.wikipedia.org/wiki/Human_Development_Index).

 #### DP
+---
+Decisional Procrastination Scale, or DP, is a scale to measure how students approach decision making processes.
+It checks for procrastination, and looks at other avoidance techniques to avoid confounding and confusing elements that may factor into avoidance.
+It also look at vigilance of overall decisions.
+The questions appearing in this data refer solely to the avoidance-procrastination aspect of the questionnaire which originally measure 31 questions in length.
+The scale ranges from 1 to 5 with 1 indicated strongly opposed, and 5 indicating strongly agree.

 #### GP
+---
+General Procrastination Scale, or GP, seeks to measure characteristics common to procrastinators via a survey and activity.
+The individuals would take the survey to describe their personality and then were given a task to be perofrmed on a specific date, usually mailing an envelope.
+This with high indicators of procrastination were more likely to perform the task late.
+The scale for the questionnaire measures from 1 to 5 with 1 defined as extremely uncharacteristic and 5 extremely characteristic.
+These are self-review values as the individual answering the survey is looking at themselves to define a level of behavior.

 #### AIP
+---
+Adult Inventory of Procrastination, or AIP, measures personality and time usage variables and is considered a leading measure for procrastination tendencies.
+It measures the chronic tendency to put off tasks in a variety of situations.
+The scale ranges from 1 (strongly disagree) to 5 (strongly agree).

 #### SWLS
+---
+The Satistifaction of Life Scale (SWLS) is a scale to measure global life satisfaction.
+Scores on the SWLS correlate moderately to highly with other measures of subjective well-being, and correlate predictably with specific personality characteristics.
+It is noted that the SWLS is Suited for use with different age groups, and other potential uses of the scale are discussed.
+It appears here because of the strong correlation between anxiety and stress with procrastination.
+Each itern is scored from 1 to 7, so the possible range of scores on the questionnaire is from 5 (low satisfaction) to 35 (high satisfaction).

 ### Variables & Descriptions
 ---